Star

 Afternoons

-The afternoons are spent in small groups facilitated by the school’s core team, and actually on the land exploring writing tasks Martin has suggested.
-There will also be an optional class with Natasha Kozaily for those interested in sacred songs – a chance to discover songs, hymns and carols from the mystical heart of Hildegard of Bingen to the merrie fields of Great Britain and Ireland.
+The afternoons are spent in small groups facilitated by the school’s core team, and then on the land exploring writing tasks Martin has suggested.

 Evenings